ngokevin/sherlocked/README.md

 ### API

 The backend service consisting of the API and database.
 Powered by Express, with Bookshelf as the ORM.
+Unfortunately, we have to upload and host images since Sauce Labs only takes captures containing the desktop and browser chrome whereas we want captures of the whole pages themselves.

 ```
 npm install